Code-Institute-Submissions/webalyzer/README.md

 -   #### Colour Scheme

-    -   All imagery was produced from the shades of the main three colors:
+    -   I produced all imagery from the shades of the primary three colors:

     | #HEX | Color |
     |:--------:|:--------:|